Vargasavour Recipes

 Instructions

-• Knead for about 10 minutes with a spatula, or until the dough becomes smooth and elastic.
+• Knead the dough with a spatula for about 10 minutes, until it becomes smooth and elastic.

-• Cover them with plastic and let them rise in a warm place for about 3 hours, or until the doughs have doubled in size.
+• Cover with plastic wrap and let rise in a warm spot for about 3 hours, or until doubled in size.

-• Allow the ciabatta loaves to cool on a wire rack before slicing.
+• Transfer the loaves to a wire rack and let cool completely before slicing.

 Notes